neoncortex/bashed/README.md

 - edittransfer, ey: copy lines;
 - editundo, eu: show, diff, restore, delete stored version files;
 - editwordsrc, ews: set the current file as a source of words;
-- editword, ew: show a list of words from a file and type the selction;
+- editwords, ew: show a list of words from a file and type the selction;

 There are other functions that are used internally by the ones above:
 - \_editarg: parse the arguments of a file;
-- \_editcurses: display dialog interfaces;
 - \_editfzf: display fzf selection interfaces;
 - \_editline: calculate line numbers;
 - \_editread, er: read a region of file, and store in ~/.edit/readlines
 - \_editwindow: open/find windows;
-- \_editwordspopup: show a tmux popup containing a fzf finder  with the words from a file;

 Also, some functions will come in pairs, for example: editappend, and \_editappend.
 These \_functions are used for auto completing the arguments of the functions, and should not be called directly.